A Practical Guide to Choosing the Postal Service’s Most Cost-Effective Service for Each of Your Shipments

 What Are the USPS Commercial Plus Pricing Discounts?

-Below is a guide to the discounted postage rates available to Commercial Plus Pricing customers.
+Below is a guide to the discounted postage rates available to Commercial Plus Pricing customers from 2017.

 The Shipping-Volume Minimums Required for Commercial Plus Pricing Discounts